celo-org/docs/docs/protocol/contracts/add-contract.md

 ## After initial contract creation

 After contract was created and it’s ready to be tested run `yarn build` to generate typechain which is essentially a TS wrapper for the contract.
-Keep in mind that everytime you change your contract you have to run yarn build once again.
+Keep in mind that every time you change your contract you have to run yarn build once again.

 ## Unit tests